Postgraduate Certificate in Counselling Studies

 The Postgraduate Certificate in Counselling studies includes 60 points of compulsory courses.

-The Certificate can be completed in 1 year full-time, or up to 2 years part-time.
+The Certificate can be completed in 1–2 years part-time.

 Students will complete the following courses: